carpentries/amy/docs/users_guide/index.md

 Clicking "Organisations" on the top menu bar will take you to a list of *all* recorded organisations, regardless of their involvement with The Carpentries.
 Here you can filter by the following criteria:

 * **Country**: Country the organisation is based in
-* **Memberships (current or past)**: Whether they organisation has had any current or past membership, by selected membership variant
+* **Memberships (current or past)**: Whether the organisation has had any current or past membership, by selected membership variant
 * **Ordering** Select sort order for returned list